 Active safety in lifting magnets

-The rules and elements of active safety are all those devices, sensors and standards of use of the lifting magnet that avoid an accident to occur.
-In another words: what must be done to avoid an accident with a lifting electromagnet.
-Some examples of active safety regulations are the following ones.
+The rules and elements of active safety are all those devices, sensors, and standards of use of the lifting magnet that prevent an accident with a lifting electromagnet.
+Some examples of active safety regulations are the following.

-The operator of the electromagnet must always be an authorized and qualified worker for operating this type of machinery.
-Never authorize anyone without the necessary knowledge to operate a lifting electromagnet.
+The operator of the electromagnet must always be an authorized and qualified worker to operate this type of machinery.
+Never authorize anyone without the necessary knowledge to use a lifting electromagnet.

-Never use the lifting electromagnet without first inspecting it visually and making sure that all elements of the device are in good condition.
+Never use the lifting electromagnet without inspecting it visually and ensuring that all elements of the device are in good condition.

 Respect load limits

 The loads to be lifted must be within the ratio limits marked by the rule of theoretical maximum load/actual load.
-Normally this limit is quite conservative and although we can change it from one electromagnet to another the most common ratio we mark for most electromagnets is 3:1.
+Usually, this limit is quite conservative.
+The most common ratio we mark for most electromagnets is 3:1, although we can change it from one electromagnet to another.
 For example, if the theoretical limit of the electromagnet is 6 tons, never attempt to lift more than 2 tons of material.

-Pay attention to the temperature under the lifting magnet is operated.
+Pay attention to the temperature under which you operate the lifting magnet.
 The most common safety limit is 70ºC or 150ºF.
-This is due to the fact that when the temperature increases the ferric materials lose electromagnetic capacities.
-If you are going to work at high temperatures Airpes will incorporate these data in the calculation of stress efforts during the design or will look for other lifting systems that do not work with magnetization.
+This limit is because ferric materials lose electromagnetic capacities when the temperature increases.
+If you work at high temperatures, Crosby Airpes will incorporate these data in calculating stress efforts during the design or look for other lifting systems that do not work with magnetization.

 Avoid vibrations during operations.

-All our electromagnets incorporate batteries to prevent the load from being released in the event of a power loss or power failure.
+All our electromagnets incorporate batteries to prevent the load from being released if there is a power loss or failure.

-Make sure that the surfaces of the elements to be lifted are clean and have no coatings (paint, varnish…) thicker than what is recommended by Airpes.
+Make sure that the surfaces of the elements to be lifted are clean and have no coatings (paint, varnish, etc.) thicker than what is recommended by Crosby Airpes.

-Airpes electromagnets can be fitted with support sensors, i.e. they can detect if the load is already on the ground before allowing it to be released.
+We can fit Crosby Airpes electromagnets with support sensors, i.e., they can detect if the load is already on the ground before releasing it.

 The movements of the crane must be smooth.
 The crane holding the electromagnet should not be accelerated or decelerated abruptly.

-Make sure the equipment is serviced according to the Airpes inspection schedule.
+Make sure the equipment is serviced according to the Crosby Airpes inspection schedule.

 Passive safety in lifting magnets

-Passive safety standards and elements are all those devices, sensors and rules that prevent serious personal injury or material damage to workers or the company in the event of an accident.
-Some examples of passive safety rules that minimize damage in the event of an accident are the following ones.
+Passive safety standards and elements are all those devices, sensors, and rules that prevent serious personal injury or material damage to workers or the company in the event of an accident.
+Some examples of passive safety rules that minimize damage in an accident are the following.

-The electromagnet should not travel above areas where there are elements or goods of the company susceptible to be damaged such as other machinery, vehicles, etc.
+- The electromagnet should not travel above areas where elements or goods of the company are susceptible to damage, such as other machinery, vehicles, etc.

-Under any circumstance should anyone be in the operating area when the electromagnet is working.
+- No one should be in the operating area when the electromagnet is working, under no circumstances.

-People with metal body implants and/or heart pacemarker should not get close to the electromagnet and its working area at any time and under any circumstance.
+- People with metal body implants and/or heart pacemakers should not get close to the electromagnet and its working area at any time and under any circumstance.

-- In this video you can see a electromagnet working in a real environment
+- In this video, you can see an electromagnet working in a real environment.

-There are two types of electromagnets in this video.
-One is on a fixed beam and the other on an extensible beam
+- There are two types of electromagnets in this video.
+One is on a fixed beam, and the other is on an extensible beam.